Kyczan/.cfg/README.md

 ### keyindicator

-Shows info if numlock, capslock or scrolllock is enabled.
+Shows info if numlock, capslock or scrolllock is enabled. (block is disabled by default)

 ### memory